tis-innovation-park/tm-vmm/doc/setup.md

 To create a machine vvm relies on the virtualization software.
 So if you want to manage a Virtualbox machine you (at least for now) create it with Virtualbox.
-For information about how to do this, read the chapter "Creating a Virtualbox machine" or "Creating a Android Virtual Device".
+For information about how to do this, read the chapter "Creating a Virtualbox machine" or "Creating an Android Virtual Device".

 ## Preparing for creating a client